Minkah Fitzpatrick: 2023 season

-On December 16, 2023, Fitzpatrick injured his left knee in the second quarter of a 13–30 loss to the Indianapolis Colts and was inactive for the last three games of the season (Weeks 16–18).
+On December 16, 2023, Fitzpatrick injured his left knee in the second quarter of a 30–13 loss to the Indianapolis Colts and was inactive for the last three games of the season (Weeks 16–18).
 He finished with 64 combined tackles (43 solo) and three pass deflections in ten games and ten starts.
 The Pittsburgh Steelers finished third in the AFC North with a 10–7 record to earn a Wildcard berth.
-On January 15, 2024, Fitzpatrick had ten combined tackles (five solo) during a 17–31 loss at the Buffalo Bills in the AFC Wildcard Game.
+On January 15, 2024, Fitzpatrick had ten combined tackles (five solo) during a 31–17 loss at the Buffalo Bills in the AFC Wildcard Game.

 2024 season

 Head coach Mike Tomlin remained with Fitzpatrick as the starting free safety, but paired him with DeShon Elliott who was acquired in free agency.
-In Week 5, he collected a season-high ten combined tackles (eight solo) and had one pass deflection as the Steelers lost 17–20 to the Dallas Cowboys.
-On December 21, 2024, he made six combined tackles (two solo), a season-high two pass deflections, and intercepted a pass attempt by Lamar Jackson to wide receiver Rashod Bateman in a 17–34 loss at the Baltimore Ravens.
+In Week 5, he collected a season-high ten combined tackles (eight solo) and had one pass deflection as the Steelers lost, 20–17 to the Dallas Cowboys.
+On December 21, 2024, he made six combined tackles (two solo), a season-high two pass deflections, and intercepted a pass attempt by Lamar Jackson to wide receiver Rashod Bateman in a 34–17 loss at the Baltimore Ravens.
 He finished the 2024 NFL season with a total of 96 combined tackles (64 solo), four pass deflections, one interception, and a forced fumble while starting all 17 games.
 Fitzpatrick was voted to the 2025 Pro Bowl, along with T. J. Watt, Cameron Heyward, and Chris Boswell.

 Miami Dolphins (second stint)

 On June 30, 2025, Fitzpatrick, along with a 2027 fifth-round pick, was traded back to the Miami Dolphins in exchange for Jalen Ramsey, Jonnu Smith, and a 2027 seventh-round pick.
+In Week 13 against the New Orleans Saints, Fitzpatrick intercepted a Tyler Shough two-point attempt late in the fourth quarter, returning it 93 yards for two points and helping seal a 21–17 victory.

+New York Jets

+On March 11, 2026, Fitzpatrick was traded to the New York Jets in exchange for a 2026 seventh-round pick (No. 238: Max Llewellyn).
+Immediately after, he inked a three-year, $40 million contract extension with the Jets.